emmett-framework/emmett/docs/debug_and_logging.md

 )
 ```

-With this example, you will end with a *myfile.log* which will grow till 100MB and log all messages with an *info* level or higher.
-This is the complete list of parameters you can set for a logging file:
+With this example, you will generate a *myfile.log* which will grow to 100MB
+in size and log all messages with an *info* level or higher.
+This is the complete
+list of parameters you can set for a logging file:

 | name | description |
 | --- | --- |